 Clumbers are a good choice as family pets because they are extremely tolerant of children.
 They are easy-going, laid back characters and they just adore being part of a family.
 However, when young Clumbers are known to be a little boisterous which means any interaction between dogs and children needs to be well supervised by an adult to make sure nobody gets knocked over, frightened or hurt during playtime.

-These spaniels are also great around other pets and animals as long as they have grown up together.
+These spaniels are also great around other pets and animals providing they have grown up together.
 However, care should be taken when Clumbers are around pets and cats they don't know because their instincts might just get the better of them.
 They rarely show any aggression towards other dogs which is especially true if they have been well socialised from a young age and introduced to as many new situations and dogs as possible once they have been fully vaccinated.

 For further advice please read our article on Keeping Children Safe around Dogs.